-Determine how the real return
+Determine how the real return from an investment compares to the real return hurdle. |

 PART 2 of 7 Series: